volkertb/vmusic/README.md

 **VMusic** is an extension pack for [VirtualBox](https://www.virtualbox.org), containing some virtual devices for common music hardware:

-* An "Adlib" device emulating an OPL2/OPL3 using the [Nuked OPL3 emulator](https://github.com/nukeykt/Nuked-OPL3).
+* An `adlib` device emulating an OPL2/OPL3 using the [Nuked OPL3 emulator](https://github.com/nukeykt/Nuked-OPL3).
 By default this device is configured on the standard Adlib Gold ports, 0x388-0x38B, but can also be configured to listen simultaneously on a second set of ports in order to provide some Sound Blaster Pro/SB FM compatibility (e.g. 0x220-0x223).
 The generated audio is sent directly via ALSA to the default PCM output device (usually PulseAudio), ignoring VirtualBox settings.

-* An "Mpu401" device emulating a MPU-401 "compatible" dumb/UART-only, on the MPU-401 ports 0x330-0x331.
+* A `mpu401` device emulating a MPU-401 "compatible" dumb/UART-only, on the usual ports 0x330-0x331.
 This allows the guest to output MIDI data to the host.
 The raw MIDI data is sent to a "Virtual RawMIDI" ALSA device which can be connected with either a real MIDI device or a synthesizer such as [FluidSynth](https://www.fluidsynth.org/) or [Munt](https://sourceforge.net/projects/munt/).